 Yeong Woo knew that God wanted him to share the love of Jesus with others.

 He is now a pastor, and looking back on his life, sees God’s hand everywhere.

 North Korea is the most dangerous country for Christians.
 Believers risk abduction, torture and even death.
-But for Yeong Woo and fellow Christians, Jesus is worth the cost.
+But Yeong Woo and fellow Christians continue in Jesus despite all cost.